rocicorp/replicache/QUICKSTART.md

 For more details on implementing your Client View, see [Client View Setup](https://github.com/rocicorp/replicache/blob/main/SERVER_SETUP.md#step-1-downstream-sync).

+You can also skip this step for now, and just use our sample backend instead.
+See [replicache-echo-backend](https://github.com/rocicorp/replicache-echo-backend).

 ## 🛹 Install Replicache

 In your web client root: